“People don’t believe I’m wearing hearing aids – they can’t see them!”– Danny

 Determined to find a solution that would work for his hearing loss and lifestyle needs, Danny began to extensively research more modern hearing aid models.
 He opted to simultaneously test two hearing aids and put Eargo head-to-head with well-known, competitor in-the-ear (ITE) hearing aids.
 You wouldn’t be reading this Success Story if we didn’t come out on top.
 After putting our hearing aids for just four days, Danny was excited to report back that Eargo was his chosen winner because of the natural sound quality our device offers, along with the fact that our hearing aids were smaller and could be easily worn with the earpiece he wears at work.
 Danny even let us know that wearing Eargo helped to manage his tinnitus.
 Danny liked that Eargo is a smaller startup with great customer service.

 As an audiologist who had worked with every device Danny had compared to Eargo, it was so exciting to hear that the little guy – (literally – that’s us!) – had prevailed.
 I couldn’t have been happier for Danny and am so glad that he is hearing more of life!

 Eargo Max is a cure for the common calamities hearing aids can often cause – and your ears are begging to try them out.
-Like Danny, you may only need four days before you know we’re the right hearing aid for your mild to moderate, high-frequency hearing loss.
+Like Danny, you may only need four days before you know we’re the right hearing aid for your mild to severe, high-frequency hearing loss.
 Lace up your sneaks and run over to shop.eargo.com, where you’ll learn more details.
 Alternatively, you can request free sample for fit and feel, or call our personal hearing guides with questions at 1-800-734-7603.
 We’re all ears to help get yours in their best shape!